Vituriano/HelloWorld_OpenCV/README.md

 # Obejetc Detection
 Holiday project to make a pilula for my squad in CITi.
-This project run in a docker container and detect a objects with OpenCV in C++.
+This project run in a docker container and detect objects with OpenCV in C++.

 # Run Project in you machine
 1- Run de command bellow and waiting a many seconds: